-As our capital cities become ever denser, the type of property that people increasingly choose to live in is changing too, with the number of persons per household have fallen dramatically over the past century:
+As our capital cities become ever denser, the type of property that people increasingly choose to live in is changing too, with the number of persons per household having fallen dramatically over the past century.

 It makes sense to own the type of property that people want to live in.

 If the average number of persons per household looks set to remain somewhere close to where the figure is today, medium-density properties look like a good bet to me, such as townhouses and 2-bedroom apartments.

 Investors only have limited control over the new supply that comes to market.

 The cost of a new property is determined by land prices as well as the costs of building materials and construction.